zarhus/docs/docs/guides/rpi4-crosscon-hypervisor.md

     necessary to use in order to apply this change.

-This additional `printk` keeps the UART output going, so that the console can be accessed.
+This additional `printk` keeps the UART output going, so that the console can be accessed. `\x9D` is unprintable character and is used so it doesn't pollute serial output.
+It mostly works (sometimes you can see cursor changing position).
 Right now, according to
 [this issue](https://github.com/crosscon/CROSSCON-Hypervisor-and-TEE-Isolation-Demos/issues/8#issuecomment-2702293550)
 this is the only workaround.